Buckley Town Council

 Tel: 01244 544540

 A Town Council (or Community Council as they are also known) is the level of government closest to the people.
-These Councils are based on specific geographical areas and Buckley Town Council seeks to serve and represent the needs of the whole community of Buckley.
+These Councils are based on specific geographical areas and Buckley Town Council serves and represents the needs of the whole community of Buckley.
 The Town is further divided into smaller geographical areas called wards.
-Elections are held every four years, or, due to Welsh Assembly Government legislation a five year term from 2012 to 2017 (the most recent election being in May 2012), whereby the residents are asked to elect between two and six Councillors, dependant on which ward you live in, to represent the particular interests of their wards and the general interests of the Town.
+Elections are held every four years, or, due to Welsh Assembly Government legislation a five year term from 2012 to 2017 (the most recent election being in May 2017), whereby the residents are asked to elect between four and six Councillors, dependent on which ward you live in, to represent the particular interests of their wards and the general interests of the Town.
 Details of the Councillors representing each ward can be found elsewhere within this web-site.
-There are four wards within the Town and a total of 20 members are elected and collectively they form the Town Council.
-The Council annually, in May, appoints one of its Councillors to the position of Town Mayor who then represents the Town Council at various events throughout the year.
+There are four wards within the Town and a total of 20 members are elected who collectively form the Town Council.
+The Council, annually in May, appoints one of its Councillors to the position of Town Mayor who then represents the Town Council at various events throughout the year.
 Town Councillors are volunteers who stand for election because they care about the community and wish to see a difference being made.
 They are not paid.
 A new members Code of Conduct was adopted by the Town Council at it's meeting held on Tuesday 22nd March 2016.
 A hard copy can be viewed at the council's offices any weekday between 9am and 12 noon or by clicking on this link: Members Code of Conduct

 Buckley Town Councillors meet at least once a month (except August) to discuss a variety of topics relevant to the running and development of the Town.
 The Town Council prides itself on conducting its business in an open and transparent manner.
-It makes its agendas and minutes available at the public library.
+It makes its agendas and minutes available at the public library and on this website.
 At every Full Council meeting held on the fourth Tuesday of each month, Buckley residents have the opportunity to observe Council business.
 The Public are also invited to put in written questions to the Council which are dealt with under the Public Question Time Scheme.

-Buckley Town Council is one of 34 Town and Community Councils within Flintshire – it is the largest in terms of population and financial activity.
+Buckley Town Council is one of 34 Town and Community Councils within Flintshire – it is the largest in terms of population.
 The Town’s boundaries stretch from the Pren Hill on the western boundary with Argoed to Little Mountain at the eastern boundary with Penyffordd.
-Southwards the Town boundary with Leeswood extends to include Padeswood and the Castle Cement Works.
+Southwards the Town boundary with Leeswood extends to include Padeswood and the Cement Works.
 To the north the boundary with Hawarden is at the junction of Liverpool Road and Globe Way.

 Buckley Town Council Code of Conduct for Town Councillors